World Cup 2026 Fixtures

 If you are keen on betting, this also means more markets are included for the World Cup predictions, creating more opportunities and variety even from the early stages.

-For South African fans, the point is clear – Bafana Bafana is back after a 16-year pause.
-And not just that, but they are set to open the tournament with a match on the very first matchday.
+For South African fans, the point is clear – Bafana Bafana is back after a 16-year pause, and for the first time in their history, they successfully passed the group stage.

 World Cup Predictions Today

 The new format makes the FIFA World Cup fixtures schedule even more packed.
 To make tracking easier, here is our daily predictions tool.
-Here you can just set the date and see today’s World Cup fixtures, or for any given date.
+In this page you can just set the date and see today’s World Cup fixtures, or for any given date.

 In addition to that, we’ve added some crucial data that will help you determine their chances of winning.